Stack updates¶

 Sync with origin¶

 A copied catalog stack keeps a reference to the origin stack revision it was copied from.
-Syncing with origin creates or updates your draft revision from the latest origin revision.
+Syncing with origin creates a new stack revision from the latest origin revision.

-Open Stacks, select the copied stack, and stay on the Overview tab.
-If the stack has an origin, the SYNC card
+Open Stacks, select the copied stack, and go to Operations.
+If the stack has an origin, the Sync with origin stack

 Sync is conservative by default: